Judd Gregg: Leadership

 In January 2005, Gregg was elected to chair the U.S. Senate Committee on Budget by the Senate Republican Conference, and steadfastly supported lower spending.

 Gregg (left) at the commissioning ceremony for the USS New Hampshire (SSN-778).

-On November 14, 2008 Gregg was appointed by United States Senate Minority Leader Mitch McConnell to serve on the five-member Congressional Oversight Panel created to oversee the implementation of the Emergency Economic Stabilization Act.
+On November 14, 2008, Gregg was appointed by United States Senate Minority Leader Mitch McConnell to serve on the five-member Congressional Oversight Panel created to oversee the implementation of the Emergency Economic Stabilization Act.
 Gregg "stepped aside" on December 1, citing his Senate workload:

 I regret that due to the impending Senate schedule involving the potential of dealing with an extremely large stimulus package, coupled with the ongoing issues of developing fiscal policy relative to the budget and the continuing economic downturn and my responsibility for foreign operations appropriations, it has become difficult to continue service on the TARP oversight board.
 I have advised Senator McConnell I will need to step aside from this effort.

 Platform

-Judd Gregg is a moderate Republican.
-He is fiscally conservative and socially moderate.
+A 1998 CBS News profile on Gregg wrote that he "appears moderate as newer, more conservative Senators are elected."
 The non-partisan National Journal gave then-Senator Gregg a composite ideology rating of 65% conservative and 35% liberal.

 Republicans for Environmental Protection issued Gregg an "environmental harm demerit" for sponsoring the 2006 S.C.
 Resolution 83, which according to REP "included only one revenue-raising instruction to Senate appropriations committees, an abuse of the congressional budget process in order to force oil drilling in the Arctic National Wildlife Refuge", and "would perpetuate America's dangerous oil dependence and damage the most scenic, wildlife-rich reserve in the circumpolar north."
 Nonetheless, the same organization praised Gregg, together with John E. Sununu, for their work to pass the New England Wilderness act, which classified nearly 100,000 acre of New Hampshire and Vermont as wilderness.
 In 2006, Gregg received a score of 43% from the nonpartisan League of Conservation Voters.

 The University of New Hampshire renamed its Environmental Technology Building Gregg Hall, because Gregg used earmarks to secure $266 million of federal funds for research and development projects for the university.
 The Judd Gregg Meteorology Institute (JGMI), established in 2003, is the center of meteorological and atmospheric research at Plymouth State University in Plymouth, NH, which offers the only meteorology degree program in the state.
 The Senator was also instrumental in the establishing of the New Hampshire Institute of Politics at Saint Anselm College in 1999.

 In 2007, Gregg voted for the Clean Energy Act of 2007 (H.R.
 6) and the Comprehensive Immigration Reform Act of 2007 (S. 1639).